smasonuk/falken-core/docs/v1-runtime.md

 - `StateDir`: explicit state root.
 Empty uses the canonical default for the workspace.
 - `ToolProviders`: host-provided native or adapter-backed tools.
 Wasm tools are provided by `falken-extra/wasmtools`.
+- `BuiltinTools`: selects all built-ins, no built-ins, or a named built-in subset.
+  Empty preserves the default built-in set.
+- `AllowWorkspaceToolsInRemoteMode`: permits custom provider tools that declare workspace read or mutation capabilities when a runtime provider supplies remote workspace file operations.
+The default false rejects those tools so they cannot accidentally use the agent pod filesystem as the workspace.
 - `HookProviders`: host-provided session lifecycle hooks.
 - `ExecutionDetails`: optional command runtime configuration.
 Empty uses sandbox mode with image `falken-core-runtime:latest`, runtime binary `docker`, workspace mount `/workspace`, and shell `/bin/sh`.
 Local mode runs commands on the host and is intended for development/testing only.
 - `Runtime`: optional sandbox, network proxy, and network policy adapter provider.
 Sandbox mode requires a runtime provider.